CalebJohn/joplin-inline-todo/README.md

 <!-- inline-todo-plugin Work "Special Project" -->
 ```

+## Custom Editor (GUI View)
+The plugin includes an optional custom editor that replaces the markdown summary note with an interactive GUI.
+This gives you a more visual way to work with your TODOs, with the ability to filter, sort, and manage tasks directly from the interface.

+The powerful feature of the custom editor is the **saved filters**.
+Instead of having a single view of all your TODOs, you can create multiple named filter views that each show a different subset of your tasks.
+For example, you might have:
+- A "Work" filter showing only TODOs from work-related notebooks
+- A "This Week" filter showing only TODOs due in the next 7 days
+- A "High Priority" filter for tasks with specific tags or categories
+- A "Project X" filter combining specific notebooks, categories, and tags

+Each saved filter appears in the sidebar with a count of open TODOs matching that filter, making it easy to see at a glance what needs attention.
+You can quickly switch between filters to get different perspectives on your TODO list without creating multiple summary notes.

+Filters can combine criteria including:
+- Notebooks
+- Notes
+- Categories (@category)
+- Tags (+tag)
+- Due dates (relative to the current date)
+- Completion status

+### Enabling the Custom Editor
+The custom editor is currently off by default, but will be enabled by default in a future release.

+To enable it now:
+1. Go to `Tools -> Options -> Inline TODO` (Windows/Linux) or `Joplin -> Preferences -> Inline TODO` (macOS)
+2. Check the box for "Enable custom editor for summary notes"
+3. Open or navigate to your TODO summary note

+The custom editor will automatically activate when you open a summary note (any note containing the `<!-- inline-todo-plugin -->` comment).
+If it doesn't open automatically, press the eye icon in the top right corner of the screen, this eye is used to toggle between the typical Joplin editor, and the new custom editor.
+You can click on TODOs to jump to their source note, mark them complete, or apply filters to focus on specific subsets of tasks.

 # Roadmap
 I consider this plugin to be finished (it meets my needs).
 But below are some ideas that I will implement in the future if I have some time.